0xJs/CARTP-cheatsheet/Cloud-OnPrem-lateral-movement.md

 ```
 - Select `Run script in 64 bit PowerShell Host`
 - On the assignment page select "Add all users" and "add all devices"

-## Abusing dynamic groups
-- By default, any user can invite guests in Azure AD.
-If a dynamic group rule allows adding users based on the attributes that a guest user can modify, it will result in abuse of this feature.
-For example based on EMAIL ID and join as guest that matches that rule.

 ## Application proxy abuse
 - The application behind the proxy may have vulnerabilities to access the on-prem environment.